ShubraChowdhury/DeepReinforcementLearning/p1_navigation/Readme.md

 2 - turn left.
 3 - turn right.
 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

+<h2>Installation</h2>

+To set up your python environment to run the code in this repository, follow the instructions below.

+<h3>Windows: </h3>
+<li>1.
+Create (and activate) a new environment with Python 3.6.
+conda create --name drlnd python=3.6 activate drlnd
+<li>2.
+Install belowmentioned python packages
+Next Install Following packages : tensorflow
+Tensorflow-gpu
+pytorch
+torch